 Once again, you have two options here.
 Either set up a time to sit down and discuss things or let her know that you aren’t interested.

 Replying with small talk only leads to a confusing gray area.
+If anything, it might just give her reasons to not text you back.
 If you aren’t interested in being with her, this gray area also offers her false hope, which only makes things more complicated.

 The initial weeks after a breakup give us a lot of time to think.
 Often, that can be the time we needed to realize where we went wrong or how we contributed to the breakup.